kris-ramirez/Node.js-Professional_README_Generator/README1.md

 * [license](#license)

 ## Installation
-Instructions
+N/A

 ## Usage
-Examples
+I will provide a video on how to use this application here.

 ## Credits
-None
+Paste links and tutoring hours here.

 ## License
-This project is licensed under the Apache license.
-[Learn more](https://www.apache.org/licenses/LICENSE-2.0.txt)
+This project is licensed under the MIT license.
+[Learn more](https://www.mit.edu/~amini/LICENSE.md)

 ## Contributing
-Hello
+I would include guidelines here.

 ## Tests
-test
+Test.

 ## Questions
 GitHub: [kris-ramirez](https://github.com/kris-ramirez)
-Email: people@gmail.com
+Email: kristianmramirez@gmail.com